 Add the sliced peaches and cook an additional 3 minutes.

-Portion the peach pie filling into the quarts jars.
+Portion the peach pie filling into the quart jars.

 Leave a 1-inch headspace in each jar.
 The peach pie filling likes to expand quite a lot during processing.